KevinMarquette/kevinmarquette.github.io/_draft/2017-05-27-Powershell-module-building-basics.md

 Unless your doing module development, you would generally leave this variable alone.

-# #Reqires -Modules
+# #Requires -Modules

-When you have a script that requires a module, you can add a requires statement to the top of your script.
+When you have a script that requires a module, you can add a [requires statement](https://msdn.microsoft.com/en-us/powershell/reference/5.1/microsoft.powershell.core/about/about_requires) to the top of your script.
 This will require that the specified module is loaded before your script runs.
 If the module is installed and if auto-loading is allowed, the requires statement will go ahead and import the module.

     #Requires -Modules GetInfo
     GetInfo -ComputerName localhost